Berlin - Summer Study Abroad

 - COMM majors can apply this coursework toward FIP requirements.

 - COMM course substitutions can be arranged.

-The cost of the 2015 Berlin program is projected to be approximately $4000 and will include:
+The cost of the 2018 Berlin program will be $4875 and will include:

 - 4-week Berlin transportation pass